 So let's explain it, Sharon.

-This goes to our unmasking.
+I think, great, this goes to our unmasking.

 This goes to the national security information we've talked about.

-So Evelyn Farkas was a deputy assistant secretary of defense for Russia, Ukraine, and Eurasia.
+So, Evelyn Farkas was a deputy assistant secretary of defense for Russia, Ukraine, and Eurasia.

 Okay, so a deputy assistant secretary of defense.